 The NDPH has longstanding expertise in Health Services Research – research into the working of services provided by health professionals and health-care systems including studies of health-care needs, provision, use, costs and outcomes.
 For more than two decades HSRU has been finding out what matters most to patients through the development of Patient Reported Outcomes Measures (PROMS) for many long-term chronic conditions such as knee pain, Parkinson's disease, endometriosis, and cognitive impairment.
 In addition, HERC has been at the forefront of evaluating the cost-effectiveness of treatments used in a range of conditions.

 We also assess practical ways to deal with modern health problems at a population level, for example, CPNP is evaluating the promotion of physical activity and more effective food labelling to tackle the growing obesity epidemic.
-In the areas of ethics and law, our ETHOX and HeLEX centres are pioneering research and policy on a diverse range of issues, including the ethical, legal and societal implications of large-scale genomic testing, biobanking and data privacy.
+In the area of ethics, our ETHOX centre is pioneering research and policy on a diverse range of issues, including the ethical and societal implications of large-scale genomic testing, biobanking and data privacy.

 - Early Breast Cancer Trialists' Collaborative Group (EBCTCG) - brings together more than 600 researchers from around 50 countries, and over the last two decades their meta-analyses have helped improve survival for women with breast cancer.